-John Dillinger was an infamous gangster in the 1930s.
 On January 21, 1934, John Dillinger and three of his gang members arrived in Tucson.
 The three gang members that came with Dillinger were Harry Pierpont, Charles Makley and Russell "Art" Clark.
-The gang had rented a house at 927 N. Second Avenue.
+The gang had rented a house at 927 North Second Avenue.
 The floors of the house had just been waxed so the gang decided to spend a night at the Hotel Congress.
 On January 23, 1934 at 7:20 a.m., there was a fire at the Hotel Congress.
 A few men staying on the third floor were very worried about their luggage.
 When the fireman rescued the men's luggage, the men tipped the fireman $12.
 The fireman noticed that the luggage was heavy.
-The firemen wondered about the men who had given them such a big tip, so they checked True Detective Mysteries and identified the men as Dillinger gang members.
+The firemen wondered about the men who had given them such a big tip, so they checked True Detective Mysteries magazine and identified the men as Dillinger gang members.
 The firemen then alerted the Tucson Police.

 After the Tucson arrest, Dillinger was transferred to the Lake County Jail in Crown Point, Indiana, from which he escaped a month later.

 You will find various dates for Dillinger's arrest and the Congress Hotel fire in books and articles on Dillinger.
-These dates were verified by checking the old Tucson Newspapers.
-Also different addresses are given for the house where Dillinger was captured; the 927 N. 2nd Avenue address appears in the 1934 Tucson newspapers.
+These dates were verified by checking older Tucson newspapers.
+Also different addresses are given for the house where Dillinger was captured; the 927 North 2nd Avenue address appears in the 1934 Tucson newspapers.

-The Pima County Main Library has a copy of the article about Dillinger's capture from True Detective Mysteries, June 1934.
-It is located in Main Library's Vertical File under "Dillinger."
+The Pima County Public Library's Joel D. Valdez Main Library has a copy of the article about Dillinger's capture from True Detective Mysteries magazine from June 1934.
+A copy of the article from True Detective Mysteries magazine is located in the Joel D. Valdez Main Library's third floor Vertical File under "Dillinger."